 What is Appreciative Inquiry?

 Appreciative Inquiry turns the old idea of organizational change on its head.
-Instead of focusing on finding the problems, it asks stakeholders to explore questions such as:
+Previous change management theories, which came from a deficit-based perspective, resulted in low morale, high turnover, layoffs, distrust of management, low productivity and a general negativity.
+In Appreciative Inquiry, rather than focusing on finding the problems, stakeholders are instead asked to explore questions such as:

 - What is the organization doing right?